 A genuinely new expansion to Best Canon's DSLR lineup, the EOS 80D has just won a lot of recommendations for its exhibition and usability.

-The Canon EOS 80D is a great DSLR for photographers looking to get professional-quality results.
+The Canon EOS 80D is a great Camera Under 1 Lakh for photographers looking to get professional-quality results.

 This camera has all the features you'd expect from a high-end DSLR.
 This is a great option for photographers who want to try out a crop sensor without spending too much money.
 The crop sensor is largely compatible with all EF lenses giving you a versatile lens lineup.

-The Wi-Fi, NFC and Bluetooth connectivity make it easy to wirelessly transfer pictures and videos to your smartphone or tablet as you shoot.
-This camera also has built-in NFC for connecting directly to your smartphone over Bluetooth wireless.
+The Wi-Fi, NFC, and Bluetooth connectivity make it easy to wirelessly transfer pictures and videos to your smartphone or tablet as you shoot.
+This camera also has a built-in NFC for connecting directly to your smartphone over Bluetooth wireless.

 This camera is compatible with all EF and EF-S lenses.
 This means that you can use a wide variety of Canon lenses on the 80D.
 If you already own EF or EF-S lenses, they'll be compatible with this camera.